Robust Data-Driven Control for Systems with Noisy Data: Introduction

-Optimization-based methods can roughly be decomposed into two main components: system identification and optimal controller design.
+The measured input-output data are usually used for system identification.
 One branch of system identification is the direct data representation of dynamical system models which were explored in the 80's~\cite{willems1979system,willems1986time_1,willems1986time_2,willems1987time_3}.
-The popularity of these behavioral system approaches have been recently revived. \cite{coulson2019data} applies behavioral system theory to develop data-enabled predictive control (DeePC), which is a data-driven alternative to model predictive control (MPC). \cite{de2019formulas} draws connections between behavioral system model and linear matrix inequalities (LMIs) stability analysis so that some classic controller designs can be applied to behavioral system models constructed from data.
+The popularity of these behavioral system approaches have been recently revived. \cite{coulson2019data} applies behavioral system theory to develop data-enabled predictive control (DeePC), which is a data-driven alternative to model predictive control (MPC). \cite{de2019formulas} draws connections between the behavioral system model and linear matrix inequalities (LMIs) stability analysis so that some classic controller designs can be applied to behavioral system models constructed from data.
 Series of follow-up works further expand these ideas to robust control~\cite{berberich2020data,berberich2020robust}, switched linear systems with unknown switching~\cite{dePersis2021lqr}, time-varying linear systems~\cite{verhoek2021fundamental} and real-time applications~\cite{rotulo2021online,baros2020online}.
 Fundamentally, behavioral system theory does not extract more information from data compared to classical system identification approaches.
-However, for controller design purposes, there are some subtle advantages of behavioral system theory based approaches as detailed in~\cite{van2020data}.
+However, for controller design purposes, there are some subtle advantages of behavioral system theory-based approaches, detailed in~\cite{van2020data}.